natea/fixcity/README.txt

-BikeRaction aka BuildMeABikeRack aka Fixcity
+FixCity aka BikeRaction aka BuildMeABikeRack
 ============================================

 This is the code behind http://fixcity.org/ , a site that aims to help